Goppier/FindingFeebas/README.md

 # Finding Feebas
 In this repository you will find the python code to a tool to find Feebas more quickly in your games!
 Before you can use it, there are a few things you will need to install if you don't have it already.
 ## Step 1: Install Python and Libraries
 You will first need to download and install Python for the OS you are using.
-You find Python using the link below:
+For Windows it is recommended to install using the offical Microsoft Store.
+You find Python using the link below as well:

 https://www.python.org/downloads/

 Once Python has been installed, open the terminal and type in the following commands:
-- pip3 install tkinter
+- pip3 install tk
 - pip3 install ttkwidgets

 ## Step 2: Download the Repository and Run the Code